Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school coursework: Results

-With these definitions, Figure~\ref{fig:ap-descriptivesA} summarizes measured disparities in AP math enrollment, exam participation and exam passage for White, Black, Hispanic and Asian students in our sample.\footnote{Although our focus in this article is on Black-White disparities, we present descriptive statistics for other ethnoracial groups for context.
-Students whose race was reported as `other' are omitted from the figure; they represent about 8\% of the sample.}
+Figure~\ref{fig:ap-descriptivesA} summarizes raw disparities in AP math enrollment, exam participation and exam passage for White, Black, Hispanic and Asian students in our sample.
+Although our focus in this article is on Black-White disparities, we present descriptive statistics for other ethnoracial groups for context.
+Students whose race was reported as `other' are omitted from the figure; they represent about 8\% of the sample. {\Alph{subfigure}}